ElioDillenberg/Push_Swap_42/README.md

 RRR: RRA and RRB simultaneously

 All elements given by the user are first placed on the A stack.
 Your goal is to sort the A stack (lowest value on top) using the lowest amount of instructions above.

+More details can be found within the official subject PDF in the subject folder.